yuanzhoucq/cpp-docs.zh-cn/docs/text/how-to-convert-between-various-string-types.md

     wcout << orig << _T(" (wchar_t *)") << endl;

     // Convert the wchar_t string to a char* string.
 Record
-    //.the length of the original string and add 1 to it to
+    // the length of the original string and add 1 to it to
-    //.account for the terminating null character.
-    size_t origsize = wcslen(orig) + 1;
+    // account for the terminating null character. size_t origsize = wcslen(orig) + 1;
     size_t convertedChars = 0;